-Vietnamese spring rolls are unique from a lot of other fried egg rolls or spring rolls from other cultures because I consistently see clear bean thread noodles and wood ear fungus in them to add a bit of extra texture and moisture into the spring rolls.
+Vietnamese spring rolls (chả giò) are different other fried egg rolls or spring rolls from other cultures.
+We typically have clear bean thread noodles and wood ear fungus used to add a bit of extra texture and moisture into the spring rolls.

-In a lot of other cultures, I find the spring rolls studded with onions, cabbage, carrot, and pork, but in my experience, I’ve only seen taro, fungus, and noodles in the Vietnamese ones.
+In a lot of other cultures, I find the spring rolls studded with onions, cabbage, carrot, and pork.
+In my experience, I’ve only seen taro, fungus, and noodles in the Vietnamese ones.

 My family would always have a platter of these fried on the table during one of our long-weekend family gatherings.
-I have so many memories of my grandparents plucking one to snack on while they were off entertaining their friends, and my mom would wrap hot-fried ones in a paper towel for the tots to snack.
+I have so many memories of my grandparents plucking one to snack on while they were off entertaining their friends.
+My mom would wrap hot-fried ones in a paper towel for the kids to snack on!

-My brother was one of those tots who I recall blowing gingerly over the spring roll to cool it down, taking a quick bite and immediately regretting it and tearily returning to me or my mom, telling us it was too hot to eat.
+I have memories of my brother as a tot, blowing gingerly over the spring roll to cool it down.
+He’d only to take a bite and immediately regret it.
+He would tearily return it to me or my mom, telling us it was too hot to eat.

 My mom would buy a few packs of these from the Asian markets in Toronto, then we’d drive our 2 hours back home and store them in the freezer.
-On the off chance she decided to make spring rolls that week, she’d thaw them and we’d get to work making spring rolls on the weekend as a project and fill our freezer full of repurposed Styrofoam trays (like the ones meat is packed on), and wrapped in many layers of cling film.
+On the off chance she decided to make spring rolls that week, she’d thaw them and we’d get to work making spring rolls on the weekend.
+After a few hours and an assembly line of wrapping, we would fill our freezer full spring rolls frozen.
+Our freezer would be filled frozen spring rolls on repurposed Styrofoam trays (like the ones meat is packed on) and wrapped in many layers of cling film.

-With heaps of them at the ready in the freezer, any time my school or my mom’s work would have a potluck, everyone would volunteer us to bring spring rolls.
-When the day came, my mom would get to work in the garage, deep-frying a tall pot of these frozen spring rolls, yielding a beautiful stacked pyramid of golden spring rolls.
+Any time my school or my mom’s work would have a potluck, everyone would ask us to bring spring rolls.
+With heaps of chả giò at the ready in the freezer, my mom would get to work in the garage, deep-frying a tall pot of these frozen spring rolls, yielding a beautiful stacked pyramid of golden spring rolls.

-As far as I know, she still does this for her co-workers and my brother’s school potlucks (obviously those aren’t happening in these days of quarantine), but she’s vegetarian now and even still, they are highly requested and devoured despite being meat-free.
+As far as I know, she still does this for her co-workers and my brother’s school potlucks, but she’s vegetarian now and even still, they are highly requested and devoured despite being meat-free.

 - 1 loose cup (20 g) dried wood ear fungus (buy sliced if you can, if not, sliced into thin strips about ½ inch or 1 cm long)